bpbond/cpcrw_incubation/README.md

 # cpcrw_incubation
 PNNL TES incubation of 2015 CPCRW cores.
 See below for details and experimental protocol.
 This work is funded by DOE's [Terrestrial Ecosystem Science Program](http://tes.science.energy.gov).
-More information [here](http://bpbond.github.io/cpcrw_incubation).
+More information and photos can be found [here](http://bpbond.github.io/cpcrw_incubation).

 ## Current diagnostics